rilhia/dataiku-test/tutorial/document.md

 ### Issues with the Game
 I briefly touched upon the issues with the game, but here is a more thorough explanation.

-1. There is never a "win" state – Both the “player” and the “computer” can endlessly “buy cards”.
-So the game will go on forever.
+- **No "win" state**: Both the player and the computer can endlessly “buy cards”, meaning the game never ends.
-2. There is no built-in card counting mechanism for the “computer” that is exposed by the API – The game actually randomly generates cards for each of the rounds.
+- **No card counting for the computer**: The computer’s cards are randomly generated each round.
-3. There is no mechanism to reveal the “computer’s” card – Not immediately obvious as a problem, but we will talk about this later.
+- **No visibility of the computer's card**: The API is unable to return the computer’s card outside of the "battle" state.
+Not immediately obvious as a problem, but we will talk about this later.
-3. The “computer” doesn’t have the ability to initiate a turn – It is the player who picks the card attribute and initiates every round.
+- **Computer cannot initiate turns**: Only the player picks card attributes to initiate rounds.
-4. The playerId is easily lost and records cannot be stored – every call to the API (apart from the “ping” endpoint and “register” endpoint) requires the playerId.
+- **PlayerID is easily lost**: API calls require playerID, and records aren’t stored.
-6. The only way to play this is to manually call the APIs
+- **Manual API calls only**: The game is currently played by manually calling APIs.

-The purpose of this tutorial
+### The purpose of this tutorial
 In this tutorial we will produce a user interface to this API and will attempt to fix the issues mentioned above.
 The game will be able to be played by anyone who can use a webpage.
-It will be turn based, in that both the player and the computer will be able to initiate a round (pick the card attribute to compete with).
+It will be turn based, in that both the player and the computer will be able to initiate a round (or pick the card attribute to compete with).
 Player data will be stored between sessions of the game without the user needing to remember anything but their username.
 There will be a “win” state, when the player or the computer has 14 cards.
-The computer still won’t be able to see it’s card, but a mechanism will be put in place to ensure that the computer is competitive.
+The computer still won’t be able to see it’s card prior to the battle state, but a mechanism will be put in place to ensure that the computer is able to be competitive.
 This will be a basic method which actually will benefit the computer more than the player, but this can be modified and I’ll be interested to hear your methods for this…I have a few in mind already.

 Now before I continue on into an overly verbose description of what we’re doing, let’s begin.